I’ve just finished the fascinating I’ll Be Gone in the Dark by Michelle McNamara.

-It looks as if McNamara’s investigation may have inspired Joseph James DeAngelo’s capture.
+It looks as if McNamara’s investigation may have inspired the capture of suspect Joseph James DeAngelo.
 The cops somehow surreptitiously got his DNA from something he threw away and came up with a match.

 What is not clear at the moment is how they latched onto DeAngelo, a former cop.
 However, the book contains a couple of ideas about he could be caught one day.

 It has some geographic profiling of where his murders and rapes, carried out between 1976 and 1986, were committed.
 He was linked to 50 rapes, 12 murders and many burglaries.

 The purpose of this kind of profiling is to indicate where a predator may live or work.
 The geo-research by a detective McNamara was talking to and by Kim Rossmo, the leading geographic profiler (whom I interviewed for The Hunt for the 60s’ Ripper), both pinpoint the area around Citrus Heights.
 This is precisely where DeAngelo lived and was arrested last week.